LGBTQ community: Social media

-Social media is often used as a platform for the LGBT community to congregate and share resources.
-Search engines and social networking sites provide numerous opportunities for LGBT people to connect with one another; additionally, they play a key role in identity creation and self-presentation.
+Social media is often used as a platform for the LGBTQ community to congregate and share resources.
+Search engines and social networking sites provide numerous opportunities for LGBTQ people to connect with one another; additionally, they play a key role in identity creation and self-presentation.
 Social networking sites allow for community building as well as anonymity, allowing people to engage as much or as little as they would like.
 The variety of social media platforms, including Facebook, TikTok, Tumblr, Twitter, and YouTube, have differing associated audiences, affordances and norms.

-These varying platforms allow for more inclusivity as members of the LGBT community have the agency to decide where to engage and how to self-present themselves.
-The existence of the LGBT community and discourse on social media platforms is essential to disrupt the reproduction of hegemonic cis-heteronormativity and represent the wide variety of identities that exist.
+These platforms allow for more inclusivity as members of the LGBTQ community have the agency to decide where to engage and how to self-present themselves.
+The existence of the LGBTQ community and discourse on social media platforms is essential to disrupt the reproduction of hegemonic cis-heteronormativity and represent the wide variety of identities that exist.

 Before its ban on adult content in 2018, Tumblr was a platform uniquely suited for sharing trans stories and building community.
 Mainstream social media platforms like TikTok have also been beneficial for the trans community by creating spaces for folks to share resources and transition stories, normalizing trans identity.
-It has been found that access to LGBT content, peers, and community on search engines and social networking sites has allowed for identity acceptance and pride within LGBT individuals.
+It has been found that access to LGBTQ content, peers, and community on search engines and social networking sites has allowed for identity acceptance and pride within LGBTQ community.

 Algorithms and evaluative criteria control what content is recommended to users on search engines and social networking site.
-These can reproduce stigmatizing discourses that are dominant within society, and result in negatively impacting LGBT self-perception.
-Social media algorithms have a significant impact on the formation of the LGBT community and culture.
+These can reproduce stigmatizing discourses that are dominant within society, and result in negatively impacting LGBTQ self-perception.
+Social media algorithms have a significant impact on the formation of the LGBTQ community and culture.
 Algorithmic exclusion occurs when exclusionary practices are reinforced by algorithms across technological landscapes, directly resulting in excluding marginalized identities.
-The exclusion of these identity representations causes identity insecurity for LGBT people, while further perpetuating cis-heteronormative identity discourse.
-LGBT users and allies have found methods of subverting algorithms that may suppress content in order to continue to build these online communities.
+The exclusion of these identity representations causes identity insecurity for LGBTQ people, while further perpetuating cis-heteronormative identity discourse.
+LGBTQ users and allies have found methods of subverting algorithms that may suppress content in order to continue to build these online communities.